 Yes.
 If you need a response faster because of your health, ask us to make a "fast coverage decision."
-If we approve the request, we will notify you of our decision within 72 hours.
+If we approve the request, we will notify you of our decision within 72 hours (or within 24 hours for a Medicare Part B prescription drug).

 However, sometimes we need more time, and we will send you a letter telling you that we need to take up to 14 more calendar days.
 The letter will explain why more time is needed.
+We can't take extra time to give you a decision if your request is for a Medicare Part B prescription drug.